Do not use group, shared or generic user credentials to access the systems |

 If multiple users share the same authentication credentials (user name and password), it becomes impossible to trace system access and activities to an individual and make people accountable for their actions.
 This section of PCI DSS covers some aspects of disallowing generic account usage.

 8.5.a: No Usage of Shared and Generic User IDs

 Verify that generic user IDs are disabled and not used

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 8.5: No Generic User IDs for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 8.5: No Generic User IDs created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Find more information on 8.5: No Generic User IDs